prathmesh-awate/PRETSA-assignment/README.md

 - NumPy (http://www.numpy.org)
 - AnyNode (https://anytree.readthedocs.io/en/latest/)

-We did run our algorithm only with Python 3, so we can not guarantee that it works with Python 2.

-## How to run PRETSA
+## How to run PRETSA with Differential Privacy and Access Control

 The algorithm PRETSA itself is implemented in the file *pretsa.py*.
 To run the algorithm you first have to initiate the *Pretsa* class and hand over an event log represented as a pandas dataframe:
 ```
 eventLog = pd.read_csv(filePath, delimiter=";")
 pretsa = Pretsa(eventLog)
 ```
-As a next step you run the PRETSA algorithm with your choosen k-anonymity(an integer) and t-closesness(a float) parameter.
-The algorithm then returns the cases that have been modified:
+As a next step you run the PRETSA algorithm with your choosen k-anonymity(an integer), t-closesness(a float) parameter, differential privacy epsilon and the user role.
+If the user has access to modify the logs the algorithm returns the cases that have been modified:
 ```
 cutOutCases = pretsa.runPretsa(k,t)
 ```